apnordquist/apnordquist/README.md

 ###

-<p align="left">I was a Town Planner for 10 years.
-I am now transitioning into tech with a focus on bringing my knowledge of development of the real world into the digital one.</p>
+<p align="left">I was a Town Planner for 10 years with mid-size cities.
+I worked closely with both the public and industry stakeholders to create and implement policies related to matters of design; looking for ways to improve the lived environment through thoughtful implementation of architectural and climate-based standards and practices.
+I am now transitioning into the technology industry with a focus on bringing my knowledge of development of the real world into the digital one.
+I aspire to bring my love of design to improve user experience and remove any barriers to access of the digital world.</p>

 ###